brcolow/javapackager/README.md

 Assembles the application package for redistribution.
 By default, the deploy task generates the base application package, but it can also generate a self−contained application package if requested.

-−makeall

-Performs compilation, **createjar**, and **deploy** steps as one call, with most arguments predefined, and attempts to generate all applicable self−contained application packages.
-The source files must be located in a folder called **src**, and the resulting files (JAR, JNLP, HTML, and self−contained application packages) are put in a folder called **dist**.
-This command can only be configured in a minimal way and is as automated as possible.

 −signjar

 Signs JAR file(s) with a provided certificate.